List of presidents of Madagascar

 This is a list of presidents of Madagascar, since the establishment of the office of President in 1959, during the Malagasy Republic.

-Term limits

-As of 2025, there is a two-term limit for the president in the Constitution of Madagascar.
-The term limit has not been met by any president yet.
+The president is the head of state and the Commander-in-Chief of the armed forces.
+The position has been held by Michael Randrianirina since 17 October 2025, who is styled as President for the Re-Foundation of the Republic of Madagascar.

 Succession

 In case of a vacancy, the president of the Senate will act as a temporary successor of the president.
-After the 2025 military coup, Colonel Michael Randrianirina was appointed as interim president.
+After the 2025 military coup, Colonel Michael Randrianirina was appointed as president.